dazz-gab/trp_custom_code/README.md

 ## Version
+1.0.4: added new icon, color and changed font
 1.0.3: exposed the FormFieldController and CustomDropDown 1.0.2: lower the version of google fonts
 1.0.1: upgrade the sdk of flutter